Complicated sample of Camera_Net library use. Stranger on television.

 - Work with TV mode (PAL, NTSC, etc.):

 - Change camera and resolution (use

-For more information you can look samples included with library.
+For more information, you can look at samples included with library.

 Simple sample of Camera_Net library use.